nrukavkov/cosmos-config-node/README.md

 Install and configure new server.
 Init.yaml contains roles like:

-- `ssh-secure` - main security module installs and configure system tools for imoroving secutity.
+- `ssh-secure` - main security module that installs and configure system tools for improving security.
 It changes default 22 port to 22222, installing fail2ban, mailware detection tool, acct and monitoring tools.
 You can change default ssh port to another in `inventory/hosts.yaml`.
 - `ssh-permissions` - add new users to server.

 ### node.yml